ifiokjr/gelx/crates/gelx/readme.md

 use gel_tokio::create_client;
 use gelx::gelx;

-// Creates a module called `simple` with a function called `query` and structs
+// Creates a module called `example` with a function called `query` and structs
 // for the `Input` and `Output`. gelx!(
 	example,